Quantum Token Obfuscation via Superposition: A Post-Quantum Security Framework Using Multi-Basis Verification and Entropy-Driven Evolution: Introduction

-\textbf{Contributions} This paper's contributions are threefold: \begin{itemize} \item \textbf{Superposition-Based Token Encoding:} We present a quantum obfuscation technique where tokens exist in superposition states, obfuscating their specific values until a basis-constrained measurement is performed.
+This paper's contributions are threefold: \begin{itemize} \item \textbf{Superposition-Based Token Encoding:} A quantum obfuscation technique where tokens exist in superposition states, ensuring probabilistic concealment until a controlled measurement is performed. \item \textbf{Multi-Basis Verification Protocol:} A security mechanism that enforces validation across multiple quantum bases, significantly increasing resistance to unauthorized access. \item \textbf{Quantum Decay and Refresh Mechanisms:} A lifecycle management strategy that dynamically adjusts token validity, mitigating vulnerabilities such as replay attacks and prolonged token exposure. \end{itemize}